ShuSure/NLP/README.md

 main file is the jupyter notebook

-ppt for presentation and has brief introduction for my project
+ppt is in pdf version for presentation and has brief introduction for my project